 Easy to prepare

-In a bowl, combine the ground beef, eggs, salt, pepper, minced onion, tomato sauce and breadcrumbs.
+In a bowl, combine the ground beef, eggs, salt, pepper, minced onion, half of the tomato sauce and breadcrumbs.

 Toss lightly but thoroughly to completely combine.
 Add the meat mixture to a rectangular baking dish and form into a loaf shape.
 Place in the oven to bake.